 The 5 largest ethnic groups in Denton County, TX are White (Non-Hispanic) (56.9%), White (Hispanic) (11.2%), Black or African American (Non-Hispanic) (10.1%), Asian (Non-Hispanic) (9.45%), and Two+ (Hispanic) (4.92%).

 None of the households in Denton County, TX reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 91.9% of the residents in Denton County, TX are U.S. citizens.

 The largest universities in Denton County, TX are University of North Texas (10,800 degrees awarded in 2021), Texas Woman's University (229179) (4,310 degrees), and Ogle School Hair Skin Nails-Denton (134 degrees).

 In 2021, the median property value in Denton County, TX was $321,000, and the homeownership rate was 65.1%.

-The median property value in Denton County, TX is $251,400, and the homeownership rate is 63.6%.
-Most people in Denton County, TX commute by Drove Alone, and the average commute time is 27.1 minutes.
-The average car ownership in Denton County, TX is 2 cars per household.
+Most people in Denton County, TX drove alone to work, and the average commute time was 28.3 minutes.
+The average car ownership in Denton County, TX was 2 cars per household.